0xmupa/0xmupa.github.io/_posts/2024-07-10-glpi-file-upload.md

 ![](/assets/images/glpi_file_upload/image10.png)

 And Voila!
-We received a success message on the frontend.
+We received a success message on the front end.

 ![](/assets/images/glpi_file_upload/image11.png)

-We were also able to check in the admin panel that our user had added a file to the ticket that the normal user didn't have access to.
+We were also check in the admin panel that our user had added a file to the ticket that the normal user couldn’t access.

 ![](/assets/images/glpi_file_upload/image12.png)